Basis Period Reform - FAQs

 The easiest way to do this is to use the dedicated online g-form.
 Businesses will need to sign in with the Government Gateway user ID and password they use for self-assessment.
 They will also need to provide certain details, including their UTR, the date or tax year in which they started to trade and details of any previous changes in accounting period.

-Once the g-form has been completed, HMRC should be in touch within 15 working days (though this may be longer for complex cases).
+Once the g-form has been completed, HMRC should be in touch within 15 working days (though this may be longer at time of high demand and for complex cases).
 If the overlap relief figure was previously reported on a tax return, HMRC will provide the figure reported.
 Otherwise, they will provide the relevant tax return figures to enable the business to calculate the overlap relief themselves.

 If a business is unable to use the g-form, overlap relief details can also be requested over the telephone.
 However, the g-form will be the quickest route to receiving an answer, and should therefore be used wherever possible.